 - Heat: Metal roofs get hot — just like any other roofing material.
 But many of the paint colors available help reflect solar heat.
 And metal roofing releases solar heat faster than traditional asphalt shingles.

 A metal roof is a substantial investment.
 But it’s an investment with much higher dividends:

-Lifespan: Our metal roofs have a 100-year, transferable warranty.
-How many asphalt roofs are you going to have to buy over the next century?
+Lifespan: Our metal roofs have a 50-year, transferable warranty.
+How many asphalt roofs are you going to have to buy over the next half century?